langchain-ai/helm/charts/langsmith/docs/DELETE-TRACES.md

 ### Running the deletion script for a single trace

-Run the following command to run the migration script:
+Run the following command to run the trace deletion script using a single trace ID:

 ```bash
 sh delete_trace_by_id.sh <clickhouse_url> --trace_id <trace_id>